 Subsequently, we refer to Länderfinanzausgleich (LFA) as fiscal equalization.
 It is a formula-based mechanism and comes after the splitting of the revenues from shared taxes between the federal government and the states.
-The latter already involves considerable redistribution, since the incidence of shared taxes is very different across states.
+Note that the latter already involves considerable redistribution of revenues among the states, since the incidence of shared taxes is very different across states.
 LFA itself is a three-stage process.
 At the first stage, the states' share of total national VAT revenues is redistributed among the states.
 75 percent of the total VAT revenues attributed to the states are distributed among the states on an equal per-capita basis.
-The remaining 25 percent of the total VAT revenues are used allocated to states with inital per-capita tax revenues from all state taxes of less than 92 percent of the federal average.
-14 If the amount available for redistribution is not large enough, the transfers are scaled back proportionally.
+The remaining 25 percent of the total VAT revenues are transferred to states with initial per-capita tax revenues from all state taxes of less than 92 percent of the federal average.
+If the amount available for redistribution is not large enough, the transfers are scaled back proportionally.
 If the amount available is more than what is needed, the remainder is distributed among the financially strong states on a per-capita basis.